piyushxbajaj/connectXvit/README.md

-This app is for mac
+This app is for macOS

 Inspired from TAPVIT which is for macOSX